 PHCC GA Contractor of the Year - 2018

-Daniel and Karen are owners of Hill Mechanical, an Atlanta area plumbing & HVAC contracting firm.
+Daniel and Karen are owners of HM Plumbing, an Atlanta area plumbing & HVAC contracting firm.
 Daniel is a Master Plumber – Non-Restricted, who began his plumbing career over 25 years ago.
-He began Hill Mechanical in 2007 and grew the company from a one-man operation to over 20 employees.
+He began HM Plumbing in 2007 and grew the company from a one-man operation to over 20 employees.

 Daniel immediately joined the former PMA in 2007 because he knew the PHCC logo was recognized by consumers as a symbol of quality and integrity.
 He proudly displays the logo on his uniforms as well as trucks.